KimBergstroem/currency-Converter-PythonApi/README.md

 - <b>User-Friendly Design:</b> The application has an intuitive and captivating design, ensuring a pleasant and enjoyable user interface.

 ### **Future ideas**
-Expanded Story Options: Provide more storylines or story options to allow users to select and engage with different narrative paths.
+Expanded features Options: Provide more storylines or story options to allow users to select and engage with different narrative paths.

-- <b>Personalization:</b> Offer the option for users to name their favorite teddy bear or customize certain aspects of the travel experience to add a personalized touch.
+- <b>Personalization:</b> Offer the option for users to name their travel destination or customize certain aspects of the travel experience to add a personalized touch.
-- <b>More Currency Options:</b> Increase the number of available currencies for conversion, ensuring a wider range of options for users.
-- <b>Enhanced Story Interactions:</b> Develop interactive elements within the storylines, allowing users to make choices that have more significant impacts on the narrative.
+- <b>Enhanced Story Interactions:</b> Develop interactive elements within the storylines, allowing users to make choices that have more significant impacts on the narrative, example fly ticket prices, how much can you get in that country with 1 euro converted to the countrys value.
 - <b>Improved Validation and Error Handling:</b> Refine the validation and error handling mechanisms to provide more informative and user-friendly error messages in case of incorrect inputs or invalid data.
+- <b>Save data:</b> Give user the option to save data into the worksheet, with personal traveling tips or information to go back to.

 ---

 ## **Validation**🌎
-All string validation have the "<b>.capitalize()</b>" or "<b>.upper()</b>" function to prevent any big or small letter errors.
+All string validations have the <b>`.capitalize()`</b> or <b>`.upper()`</b> function to prevent any big or small letter errors.

 ### **Name validation:**
-- 3 or more letters inserted - OK for user name
+- 3 or more letters inserted - OK for username
-- Only letters - OK for user name
+- Only letters - OK for username
-- Correct name input - OK for user name
+- Correct name input - OK for username
 - Numbers instead of letters A-Z - OK, gives correct error message
-- 2 lettters inserted - OK, gives correct error message
+- 2 letters inserted - OK, gives correct error message

-### **Main Meny validation:**
+### **Main Menu validation:**
-- Chocing 1-4 number: - OK, Takes user to the option entered
+- Choosing 1-4 number: - OK, takes user to the option entered
-- Trying another number besides the "1-4" - OK, gives correct error message
+- Trying another number besides "1-4" - OK, gives correct error message
 - Trying to insert a string instead - OK, gives the correct error message
 - Anything else inserted - OK, gives the correct error message

 ### **Currency code validation:**
-- If putting the 3 letter code - OK, gives the user the option to exchange the currency and know that this currency code exist
+- If putting the 3-letter code - OK, gives the user the option to exchange the currency and know that this currency code exists
-- If putting interger instead of string value - OK, gives the correct error message
+- If putting an integer instead of a string value - OK, gives the correct error message
-- If putting wrong 3 letters code - OK, gives the correct error message displaying that this code is not an existing currency code
+- If putting the wrong 3-letter code - OK, gives the correct error message displaying that this code is not an existing currency code
 - Anything else inserted - OK, gives the correct error message

+### **Data search to worksheet validation:**
+- If putting the correct content/country string value - OK, gives the user information that this content/country exists.
+- If putting an integer instead of a string value - OK, gives the correct error message
+- If putting a blank space - OK, gives the correct error message
+- Anything else inserted - OK, gives the correct error message

-### **All other input int/string validation:**
+### **All (Y)es or (N)o question validation:**
-- blablablablabl
+- If jused with an IF statement as below code: &nbsp;

+    `if` "N" `not in` "variable" `and` "Y" `not in` "variable":
+    `print('Please press either "Y" for YES or "N" for NO')`

 ---